uilicious/k8s-pod-completion-reaper/README.md

 object provided by ".[0].object", you may want to refer to either an existing cluster with `kubectl get pods -o json` or alternatively [./notes/example-pod.yaml](./notes/example-pod.yaml).

+This uses the APACHE license, to ensure its compatible with the shell-operator its built on.